damonreeve/hyde/maximising-commercial-value.md

 ---
 layout: page
-title: Case Study - Maximising commercial value
+title: Maximising commercial value
 ---

+## Case Study

 There are many different strategies that can be employed when using Bidstream Optimizer.
 You may want to